If you have forgotten your password, please request a password reset.

 Alison.
 I think the blank canvas is more exciting - once disturbed the surface becomes a battleground - with the first brushstroke you've already lost -.

 Thanks for the comment Jeff - hope to visit one of your venues.

 Comment is about Jeffarama! (poet profile)

 .. thanks for looking Tommy ..
 I've read all your list above .. there's one missing .. " the price of freedom is eternal vigilance " .. we've all stopped watching ..

 Original item by Tommy Carroll

-Comment is about My Dad (blog)
+Comment is about Cooking for the Infidel (blog)